najamsk/najamsk/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Golang, React, Typescript, Next.Js, GraphQl and GRPC
+- 🔭 I’m currently working on Golang, GraphQl and GRPC
 - 🌱 I’m currently exploring event driven architecture, kafka, redis, Kubernetes and service mesh.
 - 👯 I’m looking to collaborate on Golang and microservices
 - 🤔 I’m looking for help with kubernetes and different cloud providers like GCP and AWS